-Prohibited Conduct Potential Consequence(s) Illegal Substances or Paraphernalia, including Restorative Practices Alcohol: possession, sale, attempted sale, distribution, attempted distribution, use, or attempted use of drugs, alcohol, fake drugs, illegal steroids, Parent Notification Suspension or Expulsion illegal inhalants, or look-alike drugs Police Referral Tobacco/Nicotine: possession, sale, attempted sale, Restorative Practices distribution, attempted distribution, use, or attempted Parent Notification use of any form of tobacco, including vaping devices or supplies.
-Suspension or Expulsion Police Referral Disruptive Behavior or Insubordination: disrupting Restorative Practices the learning environment or school activity or violating Parent Notification a school rule or directive.
+Prohibited Conduct Potential Consequence(s) Illegal Substances or Paraphernalia, including Restorative Practices Alcohol: possession, sale, attempted sale, Parent Notification distribution, attempted distribution, use, or attempted use of drugs, alcohol, fake drugs, illegal steroids, Suspension or Expulsion illegal inhalants, or look-alike drugs Police Referral Tobacco/Nicotine: possession, sale, attempted sale, Restorative Practices distribution, attempted distribution, use, or attempted Parent Notification use of any form of tobacco, including vaping devices or supplies.
+Suspension or Expulsion

+Police Referral Disruptive Behavior or Insubordination: disrupting Restorative Practices the learning environment or school activity or violating Parent Notification a school rule or directive.
 Suspension or Expulsion Dangerous Weapon Possession: firearm, dagger, Restorative Practices dirk, stiletto, knife with a blade over 3 inches in length, Parent Notification pocketknife opened by a mechanical device, iron bar, or brass knuckles.
-Suspension or of brass knackes.
-Permanent Expulsion Police Referral Other Weapons and Look-Alike Weapons Restorative Practices Possession: an object that is not a "dangerous weapon," including but not limited to a pellet or air-soft Parent Notification gun, a knife with a blade of 3 inches or less, items Suspension or intended to look like a dangerous weapon, or similar Permanent Expulsion items.
-Police Referral Use of an Object as a Weapon: any object used to Restorative Practices threaten or harm another, regardless of whether injury results.
-Parent Notification resuits.
+Suspension or Permanent Expulsion Police Referral Other Weapons and Look-Alike Weapons Restorative Practices Possession: an object that is not a "dangerous weapon," including but not limited to a pellet or air-soft Parent Notification gun, a knife with a blade of 3 inches or less, items intended to look like a dangerous weapon, or similar Suspension or Permanent Expulsion items.
+Police Referral Use of an Object as a Weapon: any object used to Restorative Practices threaten or harm another, regardless of whether injury Parent Notification results.
 Suspension or Permanent Expulsion Police Referral Arson: purposefully, intentionally, or maliciously Restorative Practices setting a fire on school property.
-Parent Notification Suspension or Dermanant Expulsion Permanent Expulsion Police Referral

-Physical Assault (Student to Student): causing or attempting to cause physical harm to another through intentional use of force or violence.
-Restorative Practices Parent Notification Suspension or Expulsion up to 180 school days Police Referral Restorative Practices Physical Assault (Student to Employee, Volunteer, or Contractor): causing or attempting to cause physical harm to another through intentional use of force or violence.
-Parent Notification Suspension or Permanent Expulsion Police Referral Verbal or Written Threat, including Bomb or Similar Threat: statement that constitutes a threat against a student, employee, other person, or school property.
+Parent Notification Suspension or Permanent Expulsion Police Referral Physical Assault (Student to Student): causing or Restorative Practices attempting to cause physical harm to another through intentional use of force or violence.
+Parent Notification intentional age of force of violence.
+Suspension or Expulsion up to 180 school days Police Referral Physical Assault (Student to Employee, Volunteer, Restorative Practices or Contractor): causing or attempting to cause Parent Notification physical harm to another through intentional use of force or violence.
+Suspension or Permanent Expulsion Police Referral

+Verbal or Written Threat, including Bomb or Similar Threat: statement that constitutes a threat against a student, employee, other person, or school property.
 Restorative Practices Parent Notification Suspension or Expulsion Police Referral Plagiarism, Cheating, or other Falsification of Schoolwork: submitting work that is not your own, including copying from others' work.
 Restorative Practices Credit Loss or Grade Reduction Parent Notification Suspension or Expulsion Discrimination, Harassment (including Sexual Harassment), and Bullying: violating Board Policy addressing anti-discrimination, anti-harassment, and anti-bullying.
 Restorative PracticesParent NotificationSuspension or Expulsion Criminal Sexual Conduct: commits criminal sexual conduct in a school building or on school grounds; or pleads to, is convicted of, or is adjudicated for criminal sexual conduct against another student enrolled in the same school district; or commits criminal sexual conduct against another student enrolled in the same school district.
-Restorative Practices Parent Notification Suspension or Permanent Expulsion Police Referral Fighting, Inciting Violence, Filming a Fight or Assault, Distributing or Publishing a Fight or Assault Video Restorative PracticesParent NotificationSuspension or Expulsion

-Sexting: distribution or publication of lewd, pornographic, or sexually suggestive videos or photographs of students or staff.
-Restorative PracticesParent NotificationSuspension or ExpulsionPolice Referral Misuse of District Technology: violating the District's acceptable use policies and agreement.
+Restorative Practices Parent Notification Suspension or Permanent Expulsion Police Referral Fighting, Inciting Violence, Filming a Fight or Assault, Distributing or Publishing a Fight or Assault Video Restorative PracticesParent NotificationSuspension or Expulsion Sexting: distribution or publication of lewd, pornographic, or sexually suggestive videos or photographs of students or staff.
+Restorative Practices Parent Notification Suspension or Expulsion Police Referral Misuse of District Technology: violating the District's acceptable use policies and agreement.
 Restorative PracticesParent NotificationSuspension or ExpulsionPolice Referral